solid/notifications/webhook-subscription-2021.md

 The authenticated user during the subscribe request must have READ access to the topic resource.
 If it does not, the server `MUST` reject.

 The response body of the notification server's subscription url `MUST` include the `target` field, the value of which corresponds to the provided `target` field.

+The response body of the notification server's subscription url `MUST` include the `webid` field, the value of which denotes WebID which will be used for the delivery of notifications.

 The response body of the notification server's subscription url `MUST` include the `unsubscribe_endpoint` field.
 The value is a URI that will close the subscription (See Unsubscribe API)